 Head First Java, Kathy Sierra and Bert Bates, available from Booktopia.
 This book is very popular and covers the material well, and does so in a very approachable style.
-I highly recommend you consider this book.
-I cross-reference the book heavily in my lecture notes.
+We highly recommend you consider this book.
+We cross-reference the book heavily in our lecture notes.

-Effective Java, Joshua Bloch (2nd Edition), available from amazon.
+Effective Java, Joshua Bloch (3rd Edition), available from amazon.
 This book is absolutely outstanding, but is not required.
 It takes you well beyond the material covered in this course.
-However, if you’re interested in doing more Java, I highly recommend that you buy this book sooner rather than later.
+However, if you’re interested in doing more Java, we highly recommend that you buy this book sooner rather than later.